Policies & Process

 With all AHS research, the rights and privacy of cohort members must always be respected as outlined in the AHS study protocol.
 Initial contact with the cohort member, must be cleared through the EC.
 Informed consent agreements and privacy and human subject research policies dictate that personal identifiers of study participants can only be made available to government scientists and their collaborators.

-The researcher must provide semi-annual updates on the status of research project on the AHS STaRS.
+The researcher must provide annual updates on the status of research project on the AHS STaRS.
 The update should include any abstracts submitted for presentation and any manuscripts submitted for publication.

 - Publication Guidelines.